 To the southeast of Avignon is the Lubéron, a mountain chain of about 1000 meters height, dotted with picturesque villages in the foothills.
 The last couple of years these villages are becoming more and more popular, especially since the publication of A year in the Provence by British author Peter Mayle, who lived in the village of Ménerbes.
 He had to move out of his house because the tourists almost literally invaded his place.

-The tourist agencies in the Lubéron area have designed a beautiful signposted bicycle route of 236 km that takes you around the mountain range.
+The tourist agencies in the Lubéron area have designed a beautiful signposted bicycle route of 236 km (gpx-track) that takes you around the mountain range.
 This route generally follows secondary roads with little car traffic and isn't too difficult.
 There are some steep hills but they're not very lengthy.
 Dutch Travelers completed the route in three days.
 The signposting is excellent almost everywhere.
 There's a cycling guide available at the local tourist offices (around € 20).

 On the north side of the Lubéron there are very touristy villages such as Bonnieux, Ménerbes and Lacoste (where marquis de Sade once lived) with Provençal crayon colored houses, art galleries and restaurants.
 Nevertheless you can still find tranquil villages, where many of the properties serve as second home for wealthy city-dwellers.